 Continuing high precision ocean altimetry measurements

-The Copernicus Sentinel-6 radar altimeter mission will provide high-precision measurements of global sea-level.
+The Copernicus Sentinel-6 Michael Freilich satellite involves two key missions: radar altimetry and radio occultation.
+The radar altimeter mission provides high-precision measurements of global sea-level.

 19 May 2020

-A secondary objective is to collect high resolution vertical profiles of temperature, using the GNSS Radio-Occultation sounding technique, to assess temperature changes in the troposphere and stratosphere and to support Numerical Weather Prediction.
+A second objective is to collect high resolution vertical profiles of temperature, using the GNSS Radio-Occultation sounding technique, to assess temperature changes in the troposphere and stratosphere, and to support numerical weather prediction (NWP).

 Main products, key variables and applications

 |Near Real Time (NRT)||Operational Geophysical Data Record (OGDR)||Significant Wave Height (SWH)

 Surface Wind Speed (WIND)

 Sea Surface Height (SSH)

 Numerical weather prediction